LeonardoLisa/UNO-TDC-time-to-digital-converter/README.md

 ## Usage
 ### Acquiring data
-1. Before starting the data acquisition the serial port on your computer must be configure as follows:
+1. Before starting the data acquisition the serial port on your computer must be configured as follows:
 - Parity = no parity bit
 - Baud rate = 38400